MSI Laptop

 Unlock and remove the battery.

-Remove the screws securing the service cover.
-You can get access to the hard drive, SSD, heat sink and cooling fan.
+Under the cover, you can access the hard drive, SSD, heat sink, and cooling fan.

-MSI GT70 features a 1TB HGST hard drive.
+The MSI GT70 features a 1TB HGST hard drive.

 There is a spare slot, and you can install the third SSD.

-Remove three screws securing the cooling fan.
+Remove the three screws securing the cooling fan and unplug the fan cable from the motherboard.

 Remove the cooling fan.

-NVIDIA GeForce GTX880M Graphics card
+NVIDIA GeForce GTX 880M Graphics card

-The card integrated 8GB GDDR5 Graphics memory.
+This graphics card features 8GB of GDDR5 video memory.

 Remove all screws.

-Remove two screws securing the LCD bezel.
+Remove the two screws securing the LCD bezel.

 Pry up and remove the LCD bezel.